 Here are some steps you can take if you feel worse and are in an unhealthy relationship:

-- Communicate: Talk to your partner about the issues that are affecting your relationship.
+2. Communicate: Talk to your partner about the issues affecting your relationship.
 This can help to resolve conflicts and improve communication.

-- Seek support: Reach out to friends, family, or a therapist for support.
-It is important to have a support system to help you through this difficult time.
+3. Seek support: Reach out to friends, family, or a therapist for support.
+It’s important to have a support system to help you through this difficult time.

-- Set boundaries: Establish clear boundaries with your partner and communicate them clearly.
+4. Set boundaries: Establish clear boundaries with your partner and communicate them.
 Stick to these boundaries and do not let your partner violate them.

-- Take action: If your partner is unwilling to change or if the relationship is causing you harm, it may be time to end the relationship.
-Take action to protect yourself and prioritize your own well-being.
+5. Take action: If your partner is unwilling to change or if the relationship is causing you harm, it may be time to end the relationship.
+Take action to protect yourself and prioritize your well-being.

 Wrapping Up